 - reducing asthma symptoms, though there’s evidence that C. sinensis isn’t effective

-Prices for C. sinensis have soared to $50,000 per pound.
-There may be products on the market with other species of Cordyceps rather than C. sinensis.
+The price of C. sinensis is dear — $20,000 per kilogram, according to a 2016 BBC story.
+As well, there may be products on the market with other species of Cordyceps rather than C. sinensis.
 Be sure to buy C. sinensis from a reputable source, as there are no benefits from the other species.

 So far, C. sinensis has been commonly linked to the following side effects: